platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 So it's critical that inbound requests always know what the IPs are of the edge routers at the time of the request.

 All of Platform.sh's "edge hostnames" (the auto-generated URLs in the form `<branch>-<hash>-<project_id>.<region>.platformsh.site`) are DNS records we control that resolve to the IP addresses of the edge routers for that region.
-If an edge router is updated, taken out of rotation, etc. then those domains will update quickly and automatically with no further action required.
+If an edge router is updated, taken out of rotation, etc. then those domains update quickly and automatically with no further action required.

 An A record pointed at the same IP addresses would need to be updated manually every time an edge router changes or is temporarily offline.
 That means every time Platform.sh is doing routine maintenance or upgrades on the edge routers there's a significant potential for a site to experience a partial outage if a request comes in for an offline edge router.

 We don't want that.
 You don't want that.
-Using a CNAME DNS record pointing at the "edge hostname" will avoid that problem, as it will be updated almost immediately should our edge router configuration change.
+Using a CNAME DNS record pointing at the "edge hostname" avoids that problem, as it's updated almost immediately should the edge router configuration change.

 ## Why are CNAME records problematic?